-Mr. Duke is entitled to participate in all of our employee benefit plans, subject to the terms and conditions applicable to such plans.
-Further, the Duke Agreement contains customary non-solicitation covenants, which covenants remain in effect for nine months following any cessation of Mr. Duke's employment with us.
+Mr. Ciaffoni is entitled to participate in all of our employee benefit plans, subject to the terms and conditions applicable to such plans.
+Further, the Ciaffoni Agreement contains customary non-competition, non-solicitation and employee no-hire covenants that apply during employment and the twelve month period thereafter and a perpetual confidentiality covenant.

-Potential Payments Upon a Termination or Change in Control
+Potential Payments Upon Termination or Change in Control

 Each of our named executive officers is entitled to severance in the event of a termination by our company without cause or a resignation by such named executive officer for good reason.
-The details of such severance arrangements are described above in the section titled "-Employment Agreements.
+The details of such severance arrangements are described above in the section titled "-Employment Agreements."